mingislight/mingislight.github.io/_posts/2025-08-05-one-year-service-desk-journal.md

 - **Serve first**
 - **Keep growing each day in service and skill**

-I am grateful for this foundation at Healthcare IT and excited to continue learning and serving in Healthcare IT.
+I am grateful for this foundation and excited to continue learning and serving in Healthcare IT.

 ---